SheebaGS/jogged-hours-project/README.md

-# Basic Project
+# Jogged hours Project
 ## Core Concepts

-*Java application to cover core concepts.*
+*Java application which logs jogged hours into the system.*

 **Java 8**